 Bottom line: evaluators want to deliver high quality, actionable feedback just as much as educators want to receive it.
 Calibrating expectations for educator practice and deepening collective knowledge of strategies that can help educators grow is integral to sustaining an evaluation process that will strengthen educator practice and improve student learning.

-OPTIC is a professional development tool supporting Massachusetts educators to refine a shared understanding of effective, standards-aligned instructional practice and high quality feedback.
+OPTIC is a professional development tool, hosted by TeachForward, supporting Massachusetts educators to refine a shared understanding of effective, standards-aligned instructional practice and high quality feedback.

 DESE is pleased to provide a collection of professionally created videos of classroom instruction produced by the School Improvement Network, along with sample training protocols and activities.
 These videos depict a range of practice — this is not a collection of exemplars — to support within-district calibration activities that promote a shared understanding of instructional quality and rigor.

 Email email@example.com for additional information about DESE's calibration training supports.

 Disclaimer: A reference in this website to any specific commercial products, processes, or services, or the use of any trade, firm, or corporation name is for the information and convenience of the public and does not constitute endorsement or recommendation by the Massachusetts Department of Elementary and Secondary Education.